HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/JSF_hasBaseURL.md

 ### Additional information about HCL Digital Experience Resource Caching

-HCL Digital Experience offer the option to add a **hasBaseURL** tag to portal pages and themes to do some kind of internal optimizations.
+HCL Digital Experience offers the option to add a **hasBaseURL** tag to portal pages and themes to do some internal optimizations.
 The **hasBaseURL** tag, in conjunction with **portal-core:stateBase**, inserts a base tag into a portal page document.
 This explicitly sets the base URL for any relative URLs in the document, rather than deferring to the browser to implicitly set the base URL to the value of **location.href**.
 In applications based on Digital Experience, this has historically been used mostly for search engine optimization (friendly URLs excluding navigational state information).
-There exist more information about that.
+You can find more information about that in the documentation.
 For details, please refer to [Additional resources](#additional-resources) section in this document.

 Having a **base** tag in the document allows JSF to cache the relative resource URLs and serve them to both authenticated and anonymous users.
 With the **base** tag in the document, the relative resource URLs do not include `portal` or `myportal`, so problems with implicit logouts (**logout.user.onpublic**) or redirects to the login page can be avoided.
 For general information on the base tag, please check document: